-The Trace is hiring a local Chicago reporter to work full-time starting in the fall or winter of 2021.
+The Trace is hiring a local Chicago reporter.
 This position will be based in Chicago, and the reporter will have the option to work in our Chicago office or from home.

 As the only media organization dedicated to reporting on gun violence, The Trace uses the power of nonprofit journalism to improve public understanding, increase accountability, and identify solutions that can lead to safer homes and communities for all.
 Many of our stories are co-published with partner organizations, ranging from national magazines to regional newspapers and neighborhood outlets.
 For more on our mission, see our About page.

 As a local reporter at The Trace, you’ll find and report stories that are fueled by and accountable to our primary audience: people in Chicago affected by gun violence.
 This role might be particularly appealing for someone looking to flex and grow their reporting skills while helping shape something new, The Trace’s burgeoning local reporting initiative.
 The overarching goal is to find and land watchdog and community-driven stories that inspire change.

 You can expect to publish 15-25 stories a year about the root causes and effects of gun violence in Chicago.
 They can run the gamut from accountability pieces that question people in power or long-running programs to explanatory pieces, narrative stories, and shorter news stories that other outlets might miss, but that are still important to our readers, such as the city’s transparency in its violence prevention work.
 We also expect you to regularly file records requests, cultivate and maintain sources with a variety of viewpoints on this challenging beat, represent The Trace within the community and in media appearances, and work as a collaborative member of our local team.

 Below are examples of stories that The Trace has published recently:

 - As Suicides Among Black Residents Continue to Climb, Chicago Officials Sound the Alarm